alexanderswann-noaa/Benthic-LiDAR-Mapping/README.md

 <br>

-9a.To get this repository on your computer we will use git.
+9a.
+To get this repository on your computer we will use git.

 This install assumes you do not have git on your computer so we need to install it.
 ```bash